 Before this day, prophets were rare, these people who heard from God were few and far between, but all that was going to change.

 No longer would the many have to hear from God through the few.
 The Spirit would enable anyone who turned to God to hear and to know Him for themselves.

-Jesus promised to send the Holy Spirit who would be another comforter / counsellor / advocate (John 14.16).
-The word ‘another’ tells us that the Holy Spirit’s role is to be the person that Jesus had been for the disciples, someone with us, to lead, teach, equip and inspire us.
+Jesus had promised to send the Holy Spirit who would be another comforter / counsellor / advocate (John 14.16).
+The word ‘another’ tells us that the Holy Spirit’s role is to be the person that Jesus had been for the disciples, someone to be with us, to lead, teach, equip and inspire.
 The Greek word (the new testament was written in Greek) translated ‘counsellor’ is paraclete and it literally means ‘someone who comes alongside to help’.
 The Holy Spirit is given to guide us through life, to show us more clearly who God is, to help us see who God made us to be and to inspire, equip and help us to become that person.